My Quartz watch stopped working. Ugh.

 This coil is incredibly delicate, in part because it is thinner than a human hair.

-The coil usually can’t be repaired so it will just be replaced completely.
+The coil will just be replaced completely.

 Oxidation Around The Battery

-All one would have to do is take out the affected parts of the watch and clean them, usually, corroded metals will be cleaned and polished with polishing paste to get the watch working again.
+All one would have to do is take out the affected parts of the watch and clean them.
+Usually, corroded metals will be cleaned and polished with polishing paste to get the watch working again.

-Defect Tuning Fork Crystal
+Defective Tuning Fork Crystal

 This is the rarest reason for a malfunctioning quartz watch, but it can be caused by extreme changes in temperature or by extreme shock.

 Repairing watches is a delicate task, and doing it wrong can result in even more problems with the watch.
 Make sure repairs are done by a professional.
 Qualified watchmakers are certified by the American Watchmaker-Clockmaker Institute.
 You can find one near you via their website here.